Sarghi Jammu

-Sarghi Jammu is a Punjabi author and academician.
+Sarghi Jammu is a Punjabi author and academic.
 She was one of the finalists for the 2021 Dhahan Prize for her short-story collection Apne Apne Marseia.

 Biography

-She is the daughter of Punjabi author Dalbir Chetan.
-She completed her PhD in Punjabi folklore and currently she is an assistant professor in Punjabi at Sri Guru Angad Dev College, Khadur Sahib, Tarn-Taran.
+Jammu is the daughter of Punjabi author Dalbir Chetan.
+She completed her PhD in Punjabi folklore and is an assistant professor in Punjabi at Sri Guru Angad Dev College, Khadur Sahib, Tarn-Taran.